finanalyst/collection/README.md

 The plugin types are as follows.

 ## Setup
-Config hash must contain **setup** which is a path, relative to the plugin's sub-directory, to the Raku program.
-It must evaluate to a sub that takes a list of five items, eg.,
+Config hash must contain **setup** which is the name of a Raku program (a callable) that evaluates to a sub that takes a list of five items, eg.,

 ```
 sub ( $source-cache, $mode-cache, Bool $full-render,  $source-root, $mode-root ) { ... }
 ```
 > **$source-cache**
-A Pod::From::Cache object containing the pod of the sources files
+A C<Pod::From::Cache+PostCache> object containing the pod of the sources files

 > **$mode-cache**
 Like the above for the mode content files